The Kind

 possible to be too independent in the Bible sense.
 We are not isolationists.

-realizes its interdependence upon other churches of like faith and order
+its interdependence upon other churches of like faith and order Our churches

-Our churches voluntarily cooperate with each other in missions, Christian
+voluntarily cooperate with each other in missions, Christian education,

-education, benevolence, Bible conferences, fellowship meetings revival work,
+benevolence, Bible conferences, fellowship meetings revival work, and publication

 BAPTISTS ON THE CHURCH Our people

-and practices of the New Testament continued even during the Dark Ages because
+the New Testament continued even during the Dark Ages because the gates

-the gates of Hell never prevailed against the church (Matthew
+of Hell never prevailed against the church (Matthew 16:18).
+Our people

 detest and despise the Protestant doctrine of a universal, invisible church.

-the Scriptures.
+Scriptures.
 It was popularized at the Protestant Reformation.
-It has
+It has gained

-gained ascendancy in our time by means of the Scofield Reference Bible,
+ascendancy in our time by means of the Scofield Reference Bible, Fundamentalism,

 BAPTISTS ON THE DOCTRINES